4000 STUDENT LEARNING AND DISTRICT INSTRUCTIONAL GOALS

 4526 COMPUTER USE IN INSTRUCTION (or ACCEPTABLE USE)

-The computer network can provide a forum for learning various software applications and through online databases, bulletin boards and electronic mail can significantly enhance educational experiences and provide statewide, national and global communication opportunities for staff and students.
+The computer network provides a medium for learning through various software applications, web-based services, online databases as well as email that can significantly enhance educational experiences and provide statewide, national and global communication opportunities for staff and students.

-Use of the district’s computer network and the Internet is a privilege, not a right, and that use entails responsibility.
+Use of the district’s computer network, technology and the Internet is a privilege, not a right, and that use entails responsibility.
 The district reserves the right to control access to the Internet for all users of its computers and network.
-The district may either allow or prohibit certain kinds of online activity such as access to specific websites, programs or applications and the pasting or downloading of content.
+The district may either allow or prohibit certain kinds of online activity such as access to specific websites, programs or applications and the posting or downloading of content.
+As such, all district provided resources must be used in accordance with this policy.

 The Superintendent shall establish regulations governing the use and security of the district’s computer network.
 All users of the district’s computer network and equipment shall comply with this policy and regulation.
 Failure to comply may result in disciplinary action as well as suspension and/or revocation of computer access privileges.

-The Superintendent shall be responsible for designating a computer network coordinator to oversee the use of the district computer resources.
-The computer network coordinator will prepare in-service programs for the training and development of district staff in computer skills and for the incorporation of computer use in appropriate subject areas.
+The Superintendent shall be responsible for designating a Director of Technology Operations to oversee the use of the district computer & technology resources.
+The Director of Technology Operations, in collaboration with the Assistant Superintendent for Curriculum & Instruction and Instructional Technology Integration Specialist will prepare in-service programs for the training and development of district staff in technology skills for the incorporation of computer and technology use in appropriate instructional areas.

-With increased concern about identity theft, unwarranted invasion of privacy and the need to protect personally identifiable information, prior to students being directed by staff to use any cloud-based educational software/application, staff must get approval from the district’s computer network coordinator.
-The computer network coordinator will determine if a formal contract is required or if the terms of service are sufficient to address privacy and security requirements and if parental permission is needed.
+With increased concern about identity theft, unwarranted invasion of privacy and the need to protect personally identifiable information, prior to students being directed by staff to use any cloud-based educational software/application, staff must get approval from the district’s Director of Technology Operations & Data Privacy Officer & Assistant Superintendent for Curriculum & Instruction.
+All services & software require a contract between the school district and servicing vendor to ensure protections in place are sufficient to address privacy and security requirements as well as parental permission requirements.
+The servicing vendor must agree to the terms of the district’s Data Privacy & Security policy as well as sign off on the district’s Parents’ Bill of Rights for Data Privacy & Security (8635-E) and Third Party Contractor Supplement.

-The Superintendent, working in conjunction with the designated purchasing agent for the district, the computer network coordinator and the Assistant Superintendent for Educational Services will be responsible for the purchase and distribution of computer software and hardware throughout district schools.
-They shall prepare and submit for the Board’s approval a comprehensive multi-year technology plan which shall be revised as necessary to reflect changing technology and/or district needs.
+The Superintendent, working in conjunction with the designated purchasing agent for the district, the Director of Technology Operations and the Assistant Superintendent for Curriculum & Instruction will be responsible for the purchase and distribution of computer software, hardware & technology throughout the district.
+They shall prepare and submit for the Board’s approval a comprehensive multiyear technology plan that shall be revised as necessary to reflect changing technology and/or district needs.

 4526.1 INTERNET SAFETY

-The Board of Education is committed to undertaking efforts that serve to make safe for children the use of district computers for access to the Internet and World Wide Web.
-To this end, although unable to guarantee that any selected filtering and blocking technology will work perfectly, the Board directs the Superintendent of Schools to procure and implement the use of technology protection measures that block or filter Internet access by:
+The Board of Education is committed to undertaking efforts that serve to make safe for children the use of district computers & technology for access to the Internet.
+To this end although unable to guarantee that any elected filtering and blocking technology will work perfectly, the Board direct the Superintendent of School to procure and implement the use of technology protection measures that block or filter Internet access by:

 - adults to visual depictions that are obscene or child pornography and